 Project Updates

-We’re grateful to have had investigative reporter Amelia Knisely and videographer Tijah Bumgarner working with us in 2023.
+We’re excited to have investigative reporter Amelia Knisely and videographer Tijah Bumgarner working with us on the project.
 They will be interviewing community members about their experiences with substance use disorder and sharing their stories.

 By services, we mean: health care, mentoring, social support, and community resources that address social determinants of health, like food insecurity.
 Too often, we point people toward services that are miles away, are no longer in operation, or have restrictive service guidelines.